gbera23-dev/PROJECTS/C/CRC/README.md

 modifications.

 7) commit 28/12/2025: Added a new method to instructions module, that generates assembly instructions for operating on two variables, that is x + y, x - y, x / y, x * y.
 Also added a test in instructions-test.c function.
 Made small improvemenets.

+8) commit 28/12/2025: Added a new method to Mr_Assembler.
+Implemented new pseudo - function.
+CRC_PRINT.
+That temporarily allows us to print the variable contents with endline onto the terminal.
+Made minor changes and modifications.